 Greater Career Advancement

 The Bureau of Labor Statistics (BLS) reports that employers look favorably on employees that return to college for advanced degrees, professional certificates, and continuing education.
+Requirement for advancement.

 Some job entry or promotion requirements are pegged to the completion of a graduate degree.
+More job growth.

-The greatest job growth from 2012-2022, according to the BLS, will be in positions requiring applicants to hold a master's degree.
+The greatest job growth from 2012-2022, according to the BLS, will be in positions requiring applicants to hold a master’s degree.
+Good ROI.

 Studies of education reimbursement programs offered by employers show excellent returns on investment, a mark of added job security and growth potential within a company.